 According to a Sermo poll, 45% of physicians agree that pre-procedure coaching is most valuable for high-risk, low-frequency procedures, such as pediatric intubations or rare surgeries.1 These are often the procedures where clinicians feel the most pressure to perform perfectly yet don’t have the benefit of regular practice.

-22% of physicians in the poll believe routine procedures would benefit from coaching as well.1 Even in familiar situations, there’s value in building confidence, assuring quality and reinforcing best practice.
-As one key insight from the data suggests, this demand reflects not just a need for technical support but a desire for emotional reassurance and professional accountability.
+- 22% of physicians believe routine procedures could benefit from coaching, emphasizing its role in building confidence, ensuring quality, and reinforcing best practices.1 This need reflects both technical support and the desire for emotional reassurance and professional accountability.

-Interestingly, 9% of Sermo physicians highlighted non-procedural areas like diagnostic decision-making and patient communication as ripe for coaching.1 This is important because performance isn’t just about clinical skills.
-Physicians increasingly recognize the impact of soft skills on outcomes and coaching may help address blind spots in these areas.
+- Additionally, 9% of physicians see value in coaching for non-procedural skills like diagnostic decision-making and patient communication.
+Training related to diagnostic accuracy, breaking bad news, patient communication, and teamwork is increasingly sought after and recognized for its impact on patient outcomes and overall care quality.
+Physicians increasingly recognize the impact of soft skills on outcomes, and coaching may help address blind spots in these areas.

 What’s preventing the adoption of pre-procedure physician coaching?